vgvassilev/clad/docs/userDocs/source/user/CoreConcepts.rst

 functions and constructors.

 The lookup is by name.
-A custom derivative whose signature does not match what clad expects is reported as an error naming the expected signature, but one whose *name* is wrong is simply not found: clad differentiates the function itself and never mentions that your function exists.
+A custom derivative whose signature does not match what Clad expects is reported as an error naming the expected signature, but one whose *name* is wrong is simply not found: Clad differentiates the function itself and never mentions that your function exists.

 Pushforward and Pullback functions